esbmc/esbmc/README.md

 #### Mac OS X

-ESBMC works fine on ARM64 (M1/M2/M3/M4) Macs, however the compile option for GOTO_SYSROOT needs to be changed.
+ESBMC works fine on ARM64 (M1/M2/M3/M4) Macs, assuming you have installed the MAC OS Dev tools.
+However, the compile option for GOTO_SYSROOT needs to be changed.
 Note that make -j8 can be increased to -j32 on faster Macs.
 ````
 brew install z3
 brew install bison